 My kids’ favorite babysitter lived across the creek from us.
 I wonder if she ever told her mom about the time I rolled ass over teakettle down the snowy sledding hill when I was walking her home after a boozy night out.
-I popped up and dusted myself off with a chipper, faux-sober, not-fooling-anyone woopsiedaisy!
+I popped up and dusted myself off with a chipper, not-fooling-anyone woopsiedaisy!
 Maybe she was too young to realize.

 In winter, people sit on the banks, lace up ice skates and glide down the creek.
 It’s ridiculous and lovely – like a goddamn Currier and Ives painting.
 In summer, canoers and kayakers float by, disturbing the mallards and waving to feral children (mine) hanging off the bridges.

 A couple winters ago, the Southwest Minneapolis Patch reported ‘Naked Man in High Heels Flees Police Near Minnehaha Creek’.
 He was apprehended and treated for lacerations to his feet from running in heels in the snow.
 His poor feet.
-He should talk to the Minneha-ho about some more sensible shoe options.
+He should talk to the Minneha-ho about more sensible shoe options.
 But, the truth of the matter is that he picked the best spot in the city for his little foray.